Constitutional Court of Kazakhstan: Composition

-The Constitutional Court of Kazakhstan is composed of eleven judges, including the Chairman and the Deputy Chairman.
-The Chairman is appointed by the President of the Republic of Kazakhstan with the consent of the Senate.
-The Deputy Chairman is appointed by the President upon the nomination of the Chairman from among the sitting judges of the Court.
+The Constitutional Court of Kazakhstan is composed of eleven judges, including the Chair and the Deputy Chair.
+The Chair is appointed by the President of the Republic of Kazakhstan with the consent of the Senate.
+The Deputy Chair is appointed by the President upon the nomination of the Chair from among the sitting judges of the Court.

 In addition to these leadership positions, four judges are appointed directly by the President.
-The remaining three judges are appointed by the Senate and the Mäjilis of the Parliament of Kazakhstan, based on nominations submitted by the Chairmen of the respective chambers.
+The remaining three judges are appointed by the Senate and the Mäjilis of the Parliament of Kazakhstan, based on nominations submitted by the Chairs of the respective chambers.

-Court chairmanship
+Court chairship

-The Constitutional Court is headed by the Chairman, who oversees the organisation of the Court's work, presides over its sessions, and ensures adherence to constitutional procedures.
-The Chairman is appointed by the President with the consent of the Senate, while the Deputy Chairman is appointed by the President upon the nomination of the Chairman from among the sitting judges.
-Both the Chairman and Deputy Chairman hold senior public office as defined by the Constitution and the Constitutional Law.
+The Constitutional Court is headed by the Chair, who oversees the organisation of the Court's work, presides over its sessions, and ensures adherence to constitutional procedures.
+The Chair is appointed by the President with the consent of the Senate, while the Deputy Chair is appointed by the President upon the nomination of the Chair from among the sitting judges.
+Both the Chair and Deputy Chair hold senior public office as defined by the Constitution and the Constitutional Law.